maximkiesel1/Open_Source_Package_PyPi/README.md

 ```
 This method returns a dictionary with the columns as keys and the corresponding NaN-rate.

-## Plot the bar chart of the NaN rate for all columns of the dataset
+## Plot The Bar Chart Of The NaN Rate For All Columns Of The Dataset

 To plot the bar chart of the NaN rate for all columns of the dataset, use the method `barchart_columns`.
 Make sure to call the `nan_quote_df` method first.